MP Estate Planning UK

 Beneficiaries’ Rights

-For instance, if a will leaves an estate equally among three siblings, one sibling can use a deed of variation to redirect their share to their children without affecting the other siblings’ shares.
+For example, if a will leaves an estate equally among three siblings, one sibling can use a deed of variation to redirect their one-third share to their own children.
+The other two siblings’ shares remain completely unaffected, and their consent is not needed — because their entitlements haven’t changed.
+However, if the proposed variation would reduce any beneficiary’s share, that beneficiary must give their written consent.

 Role of Executors in the Process